 How Mediation Works In New Mexico

-It should be noted that settlement facilitation requires a great deal of preparation on the part of the parties and their attorneys if the parties have any hope of having the process end with a marital settlement agreement.
+It should be noted that settlement facilitation requires a great deal of preparation on the part of the parties and their attorneys if the parties have any hope of having the process ends with a marital settlement agreement.
 This means preparing the case so that the settlement facilitator is fully informed of all outstanding issues.
 Essentially, the settlement facilitation should not be conducted until discovery has been completed.
 This in turn means that the parties should cooperate in the discovery process.
 For a successful mediation/settlement facilitation, it is important that the parties cooperate in the discovery process.
-Discovery can be difficult, burdensome, time-consuming and even frustrating.
+Discovery can be difficult, burdensome, time-consuming, and even frustrating.
 However, it must be done.
 In fact, there are standard discovery requests that go out in divorce and family law proceedings.
-The questions and the request for production of documents are standardized.
+The questions and the request for the production of documents are standardized.
 They may seem overly intrusive or personal, but they are required by the courts.
 That being said, if you have objections to specific questions, speak with your attorney and they can work on eliminating those questions.
 Assuming the parties cooperate in discovery, and the discovery process has been completed, it is time to consider settlement facilitation.
 It should be kept in mind that the courts in New Mexico will order parties to settlement facilitation prior to any trial settings.
-There is even an opportunity for a free settlement facilitation once a year in Albuquerque‘s Second Judicial District during settlement week.
+There is even an opportunity for free settlement facilitation once a year in Albuquerque‘s Second Judicial District during settlement week.
 However, assuming the parties can afford to pay for a settlement facilitator between them, it is generally best to move forward with the settlement facilitation as soon as possible.
-Settlement facilitation are largely successful.
+Settlement facilitation is largely successful.
 However, it is important to understand what is meant by “successful.”

 Remember, success means that the parties are able to come to an agreement on all or most of their issues.
 This means they come to an agreement on child custody, child support, the division of property and debt, alimony, and other issues (both large and small) involved in the divorce.
 It is important for the parties to both keep their expectations in check.
 “Successful” does not mean that you will walk away happy.
 It does not mean that you will get everything you want.
-To the contrary, it is often said that a successful mediation or settlement facilitation ends with both parties unhappy about the outcome.
+On the contrary, it is often said that a successful mediation or settlement facilitation ends with both parties being unhappy about the outcome.
 This may be a slight exaggeration and might be better stated that both parties must generally compromise significantly on their ideal outcome.
 Having said that, the success of settlement facilitation can also be measured in other ways that, with time, will take the sting out of the initial compromise.
 Successful settlement first and foremost ends the marriage and with it, the divorce process.
 It does so in the most non-adversarial manner possible.
 It takes a potentially explosive situation and brings it to a close.
-In so doing, settlement facilitation minimizes the stress, frustration, time and attorney fees and costs to the parties (and their children).
-It is the best option in most cases and should not only be considered, it needs to be considered as early as possible.
+In so doing, settlement facilitation minimizes the stress, frustration, time and attorney fees, and costs to the parties (and their children).
+It is the best option in most cases and should not only be considered, but it also needs to be considered as early as possible.
 In the end, most are very happy that did it.